George MacFarlane: Stage, music, and film career

 The following year he would appear in the Klaw & Erlanger production of Miss Springtime, which ran from 1916 to 1917.
 Although he did not perform the song in the play, MacFarlane would record the Kern song "My Castles in the Air" for Victor Records, which would become another hit for him in 1917.
 1917 would see his first foray into the film industry, although he would not appear in front of the camera.
 Webb Singing Pictures was a silent film where the on-screen performers mimed performing to recorded songs.
 Along with Enrique Caruso and other singers, MacFarlane was one of the recording artists.
 The rest of the 1910s, and most of the 1920s would see MacFarlane focusing on the stage, both as an actor and a producer.

 1929 would see MacFarlane's return to the big screen, appearing in five films that year in supporting roles.
 Over the next three years he would be in an additional twelve films, also in supporting roles.
 On February 22, 1932, MacFarlane was rushing to a preview of one of the five films to be released that year in which he appeared.
-After mailing a letter, he was struck and killed as he crossed the street on the way to the theater.
+After mailing a letter, he was struck and killed by the driver of an automobile as he crossed the street on the way to the theater.
 Two of the films he appeared in, The Famous Ferguson Case and The Heart of New York, would be released after his death.